antstackio/aws-serverless-code-snippets/README.md

 # Contribute

 To all the wonderful souls, who is here for contributing to this project.
-Use this tool to convert your code into json format.
+Use this tool to convert your code into JSON format.

 [Click Me to Convert Your code to Json](https://snippet-generator.app/?description=sample+test+&tabtrigger=&snippet=&mode=vscode)